jasnow/temp-repo/Rules-Of-Road.md

 # ruby-advisory-db PR Rules Of The Road

-## All non-content conventions will be put into 3 buckets ("choices",
-  "preference", "requirements") with the default "choices".
-  "preference" is the preferred item of the complete set of "choices".
+All non-content conventions will be put into 3 buckets ("choices", "preference", "requirements") with the default "choices". "preference" is the preferred item of the complete set of "choices".
 A "choice" becomes a requirement if it is:

  * [A] checked by "spec" test,
- * [B] flagged by local yamllint run (ingoring line length),
+ * [B] flagged by local yamllint run (ignoring line length),
  * [C] created by github_advisory_sync.rb script,
  * [D] not already present and supported in repo, or
  * [E] can be easily corrected by local script.

-Example for [C] (Use of double quotes around patched_versions).
+   * Example for [C] (Use of double quotes around patched_versions).

-Example for [E] (Use of comments and citations in .txt file => .yml file)
+   * Example for [E] (Use of comments and citations in .txt file => .yml file)

 A list of conventions follow: